 I hope you will like this!
 This is the fourth chapter and conclusion of this story.
-You have to know it was all written down when I posted the first chapter.
-As I said in the first, Merry Christmas Anne-Marie!
+As I said in the first one, Merry Christmas Anne-Marie!
 This is the final part of your gift!
 Have fun!
 Thanks to everybody else who read this and reviewed.
 You're the best.

 Then she was off.
 The charm, never weakening, opened a way on the streets, and even at the train station, they had a whole compartment for them.
 The shock eventually wore off and Tayima found her voice back.